Cerrado de Elviria, a quiet area of villas close to beach and golf21 Jul, 2020 Manolo Alarcon

 There are also several schools to choose from: The English International College, New International School of Marbella, Alborán School, Las Dunas de las Chapas Institute of Secondary Education…

 Cerrado de Elviria is the right place for golf players too.
 Just a 5-minute drive away they will find the Santa María Golf Club and less than a 10-minute drive, Cabopino Golf Club.
-Driving a few minutes towards Marbella, we will find the the exclusive Santa Clara Golf Marbella and the Marbella Golf & Country Club.21st Jul, 2020 by Manuel Alarcon
+Driving a few minutes towards Marbella, we will find the the exclusive Santa Clara Golf Marbella and the Marbella Golf & Country Club.21st Jul, 2020 by Manolo Alarcon